Abortion abolitionism

-Abortion abolitionism is an absolutist anti-abortion philosophy, often in disagreement with mainstream anti-abortion positions and organizations that are largely incrementalistic.
+Abortion abolitionism is an anti-abortion philosophy, often in disagreement with mainstream anti-abortion positions and organizations that are largely incrementalistic.
 Abortion abolitionists are in opposition to incrementalism, often opposing or criticizing laws that fall short of the complete abolition and prohibition of abortion.
 Abortion abolitionists have adopted the term "abolitionist" to separate themselves from being classified as simply "pro-life" and to make a moral comparison between abortion and slavery.

 Philosophy

 Abortion abolitionists argue that the Universal Declaration of Human Rights and—in regards to the United States—the Fourteenth Amendment to the United States Constitution entitles embryos and fetuses to equal protection from murder, which they believe abortion (the deliberate termination of a human pregnancy) to be.
 In accordance with this view, abortion abolitionists support the criminalization of abortion to be similar or equal to the criminalization of murder of people after birth.
 This includes the belief that abortion patients ought to be prosecuted for intentionally procuring or inducing an abortion, something that the mainstream anti-abortion movement opposes.

 In calling themselves "abolitionists", those in this movement intend to compare the rights of embryos and fetuses to the rights of chattel slaves, arguing that both groups of individuals are people that have been dehumanized by society.
 To defend such claim against widespread criticism, abolitionists say that the historic abolitionist position on slavery was once also seen as radical and unpopular.

 Abortion abolitionists often oppose or criticize laws that fall short of the complete abolition of abortion.
 Arguing that the "pro-life movement" is reformist, abortion abolitionists believe that abortion ought to be abolished, not simply restricted or regulated.
 Abolitionists oppose exceptions for rape and incest.
 Abolitionists also tend to oppose in vitro fertilization, citing the frequent disposal of excess embryos.